cgwire/kitsu-publisher-next/README.md

 #### Blender (version>2.80)

-- You need to go inside the blender directory.
+- You need to go inside the connectors/blender directory.

 - On Windows (with PowerShell):